 Just because your Great Aunt‘s cousin‘s friend says it -doesn‘t make it a ’fact‘.
 Taking the time to make informed decisions will save you a lot of angst, time and money.
 When we were considering growing peony for the cut flower market we received all kinds of ’facts‘ and opinions.

-Our Alaska Peonies are available in July, August and September, the 3rd quarter of the year more commonly referred to as the summer months.
-The friend of the cousin of your Great Aunt said ‘no one gets married in the summer months’.
+Our Alaska Peonies are available in July, and often into August.
+The friend of the cousin of your Great Aunt said ’no one gets married in the summer months‘.
 Actually, according to The Wedding Report, 39.5% of weddings take place in the 3rd quarter, making the summer months the most popular months for weddings.
 Only the single month of June is busier than the summer months.
 And just for funnies, did you know the average wedding cost in the USA is $23,000.
 Certainly they can afford our beautiful Alaska peonies.

 In the late 90s I received a phone call from a commercial photographer from New York.
 They wanted peony stems for a Body Works commercial.
 I didn‘t sell stems.
 At that time I owned a small retail garden center.
 I had peonies in my 16 display gardens.
 These gardens were for the benefit of my garden center customers to see how the plants performed in the gardens versus just a 3 gallon pot on the shelf.
 To this date I have no idea how they found Alaska peonies.
 I do remember Judith Wilmarth in Anchorage commonly referred to as the ’peony lady‘ gave them my name.
 Judith was the first person to sell stems in Alaska to Carrs.
 She sold potted peony to Alaska Mill and Feed and other retail outlets.